-I really, really hope Harry Redknapp didn’t watch the highlights of yesterday’s match.
+I really, really hope Harry Redknapp didn’t look the highlights of yesterday’s match.
 If he did, he might yet realise that in Steven Pienaar he still has one of the Premier League’s most alchemistically creative midfielders on his books.

 With three goals and seven assists in only 11 games since re-joining on loan in January, Pienaar really could be the difference between Everton breaking back into Europe and another season of mid-table inconsistency.
 The fact that his slow, slightly meandering approach to the game makes a misfit of him in a Spurs team with the electric Lennon and Bale will hopefully be enough to bring him back where he belongs.